mdp-toolkit/mdp-docs/source/tutorial_src/tutorial.rst

 Tutorial
 ********

-:Author: Pietro Berkes \and Rike-Benjamin Schuppner \\ Niko Wilbert \and Tiziano Zito
+:Author: Pietro Berkes, Rike-Benjamin Schuppner, Niko Wilbert and Tiziano Zito
 :Homepage: http://mdp-toolkit.sourceforge.net
 :Copyright: This document has been placed in the public domain.
 :Version: 2.6